High Ercall Primary School

 Our children with any additional needs access the same high-quality teaching and learning in Science as their peers.
 Our curriculum is fully inclusive and supported by our well-trained staff.
 They may also be supported through an Individual Provision Map with additional adult support within a lesson, or a pre-teach or re-teach of new scientific vocabulary.
 This additionality, along with adaptive teaching of the curriculum, is planned to take into account individual needs.
 In Science this could mean that a child:

-• is introduced to new vocabulary prior to a lesson, it is revisited afterwards and pictures are used to support understanding.
+• is introduced to new vocabulary prior to a lesson, it is revisited afterwards and pictures/ actions are used to support understanding.

 • is supported with writing/ recording their ideas by having a scribe or a different way of recording their information.
 This could be sentences to sequence, or match, rather than writing them or matching pictures to sentences.